 - Supporting Development of Quality Indigent Defense Systems

-As part of its work to protect the guarantee to effective assistance of counsel, the Office for Access to Justice, in partnership with the Civil Rights Division (CRT), has filed a series of Statements of Interest related to state criminal justice systems:
+As part of its efforts toward protecting the constitutional guarantee to effective assistance of counsel, the Office for Access to Justice (ATJ), in partnership with the DOJ’s Civil Rights Division (CRT), has filed a series of Statements of Interest and amicus briefs:

 Wilbur v.
 City of Mount Vernon: In 2013, ATJ and CRT filed a Statement of Interest in a class action lawsuit alleging that accused indigent defendants were systematically denied effective assistance of counsel.
 The Statement of Interest took no position on the merits of the case but requested that if the United States District Court found constitutional violations, it consider as part of its remedy workload controls for public defense providers and the appointment of an independent monitor to ensure compliance.
 On December 4, 2013, the district court found a systematic deprivation of the right to assistance of counsel and issued an injunction in favor of the plaintiffs that required the defendant cities to hire a part-time public defender supervisor tasked with monitoring and reporting on the delivery of indigent defense representation.